 In Chicago and throughout Illinois, bounce houses are a trendy option for children’s birthday parties and special occasions of all kinds.
 Unsurprisingly, as this trend has become more prevalent the rate of bounce house accidents and the insurance claims related to them have risen dramatically.
 The injuries associated with these events can be quite severe, and the medical bills from a so-called inflatable injury can often amount to hundreds of thousands of dollars or more.
-Rosenfeld Injury Lawyers has experience representing adults and children injured in inflatable accidents in Chicago.
+Rosenfeld Injury Lawyers LLC has experience representing adults and children injured in inflatable accidents in Chicago.

 Bounce House Rentals, Facilities & Privately Owned Inflatables…Yes, It Makes A Difference In Approaching The Case